telerik/fiddler-everywhere-docs/knowledge-base/setup-fiddler-alongside-outlook.md

     *office.com;*office365.com;*live.com;*outlook.com;autodiscover.yourcompany.com
     ```

-    Note that the last entry is a company-specific Officce365 endpoint and will differ for different Office365 users.
+    Note that the last entry is a company-specific Office 365 endpoint and will differ for different Office365 users.

     ![bypassing Outlook endpoints in Fiddler](../images/kb/outlook-bypass.png)

 - Start the **Live traffic** capturing in Fiddler Everywhere.

-- Restart the **Microsoft Outlook** application.
+- Restart the Office 365 application application.

 That's it!
 After the above, the traffic generated from Outlook will bypass the Fiddler proxy.